 How is our intent implemented in the classroom?

-Our Art and Design curriculum has been designed to cover all of the skills set out in the National Curriculum.
+Our Art and Design Technology curriculum has been designed to cover all of the skills set out in the National Curriculum.
 The National Curriculum states that ‘pupils should be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.’
-Our Art and Design curriculum has been structured in a cross-curricular way to effectively facilitate this and to provide maximum inspiration to our artists.
-Art projects may be linked to a class topic to enhance the pupils’ understanding of the key historical or geographical concepts covered.
-Where appropriate, Art and Design projects may also be linked to a community or cultural issue to engage our artists in the world around them and to help them understand the role that they play as an individual.
+Our Art and Design Technology curriculum has been structured in a cross-curricular way to effectively facilitate this and to provide maximum inspiration to our artists and designers.
+Art and DT projects may be linked to a class topic to enhance the pupils’ understanding of the key historical or geographical concepts covered.
+Where appropriate, Art and Design Technology projects may also be linked to a community or cultural issue to engage our artists in the world around them and to help them understand the role that they play as an individual.